 “Adults have a greater responsibility to provide youth with things to do, with places to go and something positive to be a part of,” Johnson said. “[Youths] told us they want safe places to go, they told us they want positive activities, they told us they want opportunities to connect with peers and adults who will also invest in them.”

-Twilight Centers, which turn high schools into nightly recreation centers, are expected to open nightly from Monday to Saturday from 5:30 to 10:30 p.m. for students ages 10 to 20, city leaders announced Tuesday during a press event at James Madison Academic Campus, 8135 W. Florist Ave.
+Twilight Centers, which turn high schools into nightly recreation centers, will be open nightly from Monday to Friday from 5:30 to 10:30 p.m. from June 22 to Aug.
+6, city leaders announced Tuesday during a press event at James Madison Academic Campus, 8135 W. Florist Ave.

 Partners in the initiative include Milwaukee Public Schools, Milwaukee Recreation, Milwaukee County Department of Health and Human Services, City of Milwaukee, Children’s Wisconsin, the Medical College of Wisconsin and others.